COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 The Largest Stimulus in U.S. History: A Summary

 After some back and forth between political party lines in late March, the federal government passed a $2 trillion economic relief package as a step to help keep the economy afloat during the coronavirus pandemic.
-And while the Coronavirus Aid, Relief, and Economic Security (CARES) Act earmarks some funding for hospitals and big industries (the airlines are receiving some $32 billion in grants for wages and benefits), a portion of the stimulus is being funneled directly to the American people.
+And while the Coronavirus Aid, Relief, and Economic Security (CARES) Act earmarked some funding for hospitals and big industries (the airlines received some $32 billion in grants for wages and benefits), a portion of the stimulus is being funneled directly to the American people.

 Unemployment gets a boost

-Finally, unemployment benefits at the state level will be extended, from a previous 26-week cap on benefits to 39 weeks.
+Finally, unemployment benefits at the state level have been extended, from a previous 26-week cap on benefits to 39 weeks.
 This extension is valid through December 31, 2020.
 The waiting period for benefits, typically one week, has also been waived, as has the work history requirement.
 That means even if your tenant lost a job they just recently acquired, they can still collect benefits.

 Relief for Small Businesses

-Small business owners may be concerned about making rent or other bills if their business has slowed (or stopped) due to social isolation mandates.
-The CARES Act allows the Small Business Association to offer a 100 percent guarantee on up to $349 billion in loan money.
+The CARES Act allowed the Small Business Association to offer a 100 percent guarantee on up to $349 billion in loan money.

-These disaster assistance loans can be used to cover payroll, rent or other business-related bills.
-The verification process can be started here.
-There are some stipulations (in most cases, the business cannot have more than 500 employees, for example), but the goal is to streamline the process to get cash to struggling businesses in an expedient manner.
-Applications must be completed in full for consideration.
-The program runs through June 30, and portions of the loan may not need to be repaid (for instance, up to eight weeks’ worth of payroll may be forgiven).
+These disaster assistance loans could be used to cover payroll, rent or other business-related bills.
+The program ran through June 30, and portions of the loan may not need to be repaid (for instance, up to eight weeks’ worth of payroll may be forgiven).
 Payout could be within two weeks for these loans, though some are reporting the site to apply is quite slow at times.
-Applicants may not be able to load it during peak times.

 State and Federal Assistance for Small Businesses